ooinaruhugh/GroebnerWalk.jl/docs/src/introduction.md

 # Usage

-The Gröbner walk is an approach to reduce the computational complexity of Gröbner basis computations as proposed by [Amrhein.Gloor.ea:1997](@cite).
+The Gröbner walk is an approach to reduce the computational complexity of Gröbner basis computations that was originally proposed in [Amrhein.Gloor.ea:1997](@cite).

-These incarnations of the Gröbner walk refer to a family of algorithms that perform a reverse local search on the cones of the Gröbner fan.
+This is done by performing a reverse local search on the cones of the Gröbner fan.
 Then, a Gröbner basis is calculated for each encountered cone while reusing the generators obtained from the previous cone.

 The implemented algorithms may be accessed using the following function.